 At the end of the boardwalk that leads from the parking lot for Clam Pass Park and also serves Naples Grande Resort guests, this feels like you have arrived to the Aegean Islands.
 Named for one of those very islands, it specializes in casual Greek eats.
 Its elevated deck furthers the illusion with views of white sand and blue-green seas.
-In addition to a small selection of beer and wine, it whips up traditional beach frozen drinks, smoothies and house specialties such as The Greek on the Beach: Cruzan rum, Southern Comfort, Sauza silver tequila, Florida orange juice and grenadine.
-Grilled burgers, flatbreads, salads and gyros will sound and taste like Greek to you.
+In addition to a small selection of beer and wine, it whips up traditional beach frozen drinks, smoothies and house specialties such as Pomegranate Limeade and The Greek on the Beach: Cruzan rum, Southern Comfort, Sauza silver tequila, Florida orange juice and grenadine.
+Grilled burgers, lemon oregano chicken wings, salads and gyros will sound and taste like Greek to you.

 Recommended for Beach Bars because: Part of the Naples Grande Resort, it is open to the public on Clam Pass Park's beach.

-Chelle's expert tip: The grilled octopus panzanella salad makes a nice, light beach repast.
+Chelle's expert tip: Add rotisserie lamb to the protein bowl for a nice, light beach repast.

 You cannot get any more Florida than a thatched roof tiki bar on the beach, and Capri Fish House is one of the few in the Naples area.
 You will hear it referred to as a "chickee," a genuine product made by Seminole Indians.
 It is a popular spot for boaters out to wet their whistle and grab a burger or fried seafood basket.
-But its little bay-side beach also makes it popular among families, who come for the all-day Sunday buffet with live music.
+But its little bay-side beach also makes it popular among families, who come for weekend watersports and live music.
 They can rent kayaks and paddleboards there and make a day of it.
 At the bar, things stay simple with draft and bottled beer, sangria, rum runners, margaritas, bloody marys and pina coladas.
-Live music entertains Tuesday through Sunday.
+Live music entertains nightly and all day Sunday.
 There's also an indoor dining room for those who prefer air conditioning.

 Recommended for Beach Bars because: The ultimate in casual beach bar, it boasts the added convenience of bayside boat access.

-Chelle's expert tip: It is located on Isles of Capri, a hidden community you reach by taking a right before the north bridge to Marco Island.
+Chelle's expert tip: It resides on Isles of Capri, a hidden community you reach by taking a right before the north bridge to Marco Island.

 Recommended for Beach Bars because: It has tables planted right in the sand, steps away from the Gulf of Mexico.